wgomez9/Bedrock-Image-Generator-and-Editor-with-Prompt-Checker-and-Chatbot/Architecture_Diagram_Breakdown.md

-# AI Image Generation Application Architecture
+# Bedrock Image Generator and Editor with Prompt Checker and Chatbot

 This document provides an overview of the architecture for our AI image generation application deployed on AWS.